hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 "Zenpachi also urged the lord to promote religious tourism to Tosa's famous Godaisan temple by making entry into the country easy for foreigners at the temple's festival time.
 If this were done and the pilgrims increased, 'every year great amounts of foreign gold and silver would drop into the country, working eternally for the prosperity of the country and providing all of the people with a living'" (Roberts 1998, 142).
 ##### Ōyama Cult (Hisashi, Edo, Shimosa) ( #Ambros_2008)
 In Ambros's research (2008) of the pilgrimage to Ōyama, a popular shrine in the Kanto region, she argues that the community-building aspects pilgrimage reinforced social harmony, therefore, the bakufu was not against it.
 "The few regulations that pertained to it were not so much meant to limit the pilgrimage to Ōyama but more to ensure that pilgrims did not extend their pilgrimages unduly and maintained order on their journeys" (Ambros 2008, 173).

+Argues that the contraints of the domainal authorities of Shikoku were cases where they "perceived religious travel as a burden on the communities that hosted pilgrims as well as on the home communities left behind" (2008, 146)

 This increase in commerce brought by tourism from the pilgrims was not lost on the bakufu, she argues.